mariahnorell/website/content/courses/hr_analytics/python/descriptives.md

 #### Pearson’s Correlation

-Used to evaluate linear relationship between two sets of continuous values

-The function, “pearnsonr()” uses the below syntax and returns 2 values of r and p like so: (0.23, 0.03)
+Used to evaluate linear relationship between two sets of continuous values.
+The function, “pearnsonr()” uses the below syntax and returns 2 values of r and p like so: (0.23, 0.03).

 ```
 stats.pearsonr(df_name.col1, df_name.col2)
 ```